Skip to main content

 CALM Hub Entitlements

-CALM Hub uses a hierarchical permission model to control who can read, write, and administer namespaces.
-This page explains how that model works and how to configure access.
+CALM Hub uses a hierarchical permission model to control who can read, write, and administer namespaces, and a flat permission model for control domains.
+This page explains how both models work and how to configure access.

 Permission Levels